What is PRISM?

 3. Next, type this line: rstrui.exe and press ENTER.

 4. In the opened window click "Next".

-5. Select one of the available restore point and click "Next" (this will restore your computer's system to an earlier time and date, before the this ransomware virus infiltrated your PC).
+5. Select one of the available Restore Points and click "Next" (this will restore your computer system to an earlier time and date, prior to the ransomware virus infiltrating your PC).

 6. In the opened window click "Yes".

-7. After restoring your computer to a previous date download and scan your PC with a recommended malware removal software to eliminate any left remnants of PRISM ransomware virus.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remnants of the PRISM ransomware virus.